-The Chair: Well, as the Bishop does not support the amendment it will lapse again unless 25 members stand in their places or otherwise indicate that they wish the debate to continue.
+However, I am going to resist the amendment because I do think it is important that unless 25 members stand in their places or otherwise indicate that they wish the debate to continue.
 Yes there are, so the debate continues.
-Andrew Moughtin-Mumby, are you going to speak in favour or against the amendment?
+Andrew Moughtin-